-Woohoo ladies, for those of you remaining, you are forty weeks now.
-Most women give birth by their due date but it is perfectly normal to go as long as two weeks past your estimated due date.
+Woohoo ladies, you are forty weeks pregnant now.
+Most women give birth by their due date, but it is perfectly normal to go as long as two weeks past your estimated due date.
 Actually, as many as ten percent of pregnancies go past 42 weeks.
 So if you are still hanging around reading our newsletter, don’t despair, you are not alone.
 We are dedicating this newsletter to all of you gals that are waiting around for your content and cosey, or slightly stubborn, little guys or girls to make their arrivals.
 We are going to discuss some of the things you can do to help pass the time when you are overdue and discuss some of the tests you may be given to check on your baby’s well-being.

-Baby: Your baby is due this week.
-The average full term baby weighs around 7 and a half pounds and is about 20 inches long.
+Your baby is due this week.
+The average full-term baby weighs around 7 1/2 pounds and is about 20 inches long.
 Your baby is ready to be born any day now.

-Mom: Your baby should be born any day now.
+Your baby should be born any day now.
 You may be having more contractions, more vaginal discharge, and more discomfort.
-If you have contractions at night try to rest even if you can’t sleep.
-Labor sometimes starts overnight and being sleep deprived can make labor more exhausting.
-Try to rest as much as you can even if you are having difficulty sleeping.
+If you have contractions at night try to rest, even if you can’t sleep.
+Labor sometimes starts overnight, and being sleep deprived can make labor more exhausting.
+Try to rest as much as you can, even if you are having difficulty sleeping.

 Tests to Monitor Baby’s Well-being

-If you go past your due date your doctor may want to monitor your baby’s well-being.
+If you pass your due date, your doctor may want to monitor your baby’s well-being.
 Here is some information on some of the tests your doctor may perform if your pregnancy goes overdue.

-Kick count - Your doctor may have your record how many movements your baby is making.
-There are several methods for doing kick counts but one of the common methods is the the Cardiff Count to Ten method.
-With this method you monitor your baby’s movements and record them on paper.
-You mark your first movement and the time and then continue marking movements until you get to ten.
+Kick Count - Your doctor may have you record how many movements your baby is making.
+There are several methods for performing kick counts, but one of the common methods is the the Cardiff Count to Ten method.
+With this method, you monitor your baby’s movements and record them on paper.
+You mark your first movement and the time, and then continue marking movements until you get reach ten.
 Record the time when you reach ten kicks.
 As a general guide, it should take no more than two hours to feel ten movements.

-Non-stress Test - During a non-stress test you will have two belts placed around your abdomen, one monitors your baby’s heart rate, the other monitor’s contractions.
-While the test is running a paper will print out showing your baby’s heart rate and your contractions.
+Non-stress Test - During a non-stress test you will have two belts placed around your abdomen: one monitors your baby’s heart rate and the other monitor’s contractions.
+While the test is running, a paper will print out showing your baby’s heart rate and your contractions.
 You will be given a button and instructed to press the button each time you feel your baby kick.
 Pressing the button will create a mark on the paper print out that your doctor can review.
 By monitoring your baby’s heart rate, and his reaction to your contractions and his own movements, your doctor can gain insight into your baby’s well-being.

 Biophysical Profile - This test is similar to the non-stress test.
 It combines the electronic monitoring of the non-stress test with an ultrasound.
-Your doctor will monitor your baby’s heart rate, movements, muscle tone, breathing, and also the amount of amniotic fluid around your baby.
+Your doctor will monitor your baby’s heart rate, movements, muscle tone, and breathing, as well as the amount of amniotic fluid around your baby.

-If you are still reading our newsletter, you may be getting discouraged, emotional, or depressed waiting for your baby to arrive.
+You may be getting discouraged, emotional, or depressed waiting for your baby to arrive.
 Your due date is just a guide right?
 But for some reason that magical date is what you set up as your mental count down day in your head, when that day comes and goes, it can make you feel disappointed, moody or irritable.
-Knowing that plenty of moms, especially first time moms, go over their due date, probably isn’t making you feel any better.
+Knowing that plenty of moms, especially first-time moms, pass their due dates probably isn’t making you feel any better.